 Total Beds: 1093

+Each resident's schedule is devised based on the program requirements and each resident's specific goals.
 Each resident will complete a Pre-Residency Survey and Rotation List Form by no later than mid-June to help create a schedule to accomplish his/her goals.
 Based on this information, an individualized plan is created of each resident at the beginning of the year and used as an assessment tool throughout the year.

 The resident's schedule consists of block and longitudinal rotations, project weeks, professional meetings, and vacation.
 Each block rotation will be at least 4 weeks long.
 Required block rotations include: